The year 2020 has been a busy one for the real estate market. But what will 2021 be like? Check out this infographic to learn more.

 At a glance:

 Lynnwood is a city of about 38,000 people located a few miles north of Seattle.
-As of February 2020, the median home price was around $520,100.
-While that’s more than double the national average, it’s significantly lower than the median house value in Seattle.
+As of February 2021, the median home price was around $575,262 a 12% increase, it’s significantly lower than the median house value in Seattle.
 This makes Lynnwood a possible alternative for home buyers who want to live in the Seattle area but cannot afford to buy within the city itself.

 How the Lynnwood Housing Market Is Similar to Seattle